 Duke-out in Detroit

 Imagine Ford and Chevy, side by side, throttles wide open.
-This ain't fiction.
+This ain't

 By PATRICK BEDARD